-\Corporate administration excludes non-cash items such as corporate depreciation and stock based compensation.
+\Corporate administration is allocated between Cerro Prieto and Puma and excludes non-cash items such as corporate depreciation and stock-based compensation.

 Risks and Uncertainties

 Exploration, development and mining of metals involve numerous inherent risks.
 As such, the Company is subject to various financial, operational and political risks that could have a significant impact on its profitability and levels of operating cash flows.
 Such risk factors could materially affect the value of the Company's assets and future operating results of the Company and could cause actual events to differ materially from those described in forward-looking statements relating to the Company.